 I needed to be reminded that each time she still grasps my hand as we cross a busy street, or asks me to “c‘mere” so she can show me a ladybug, are moments to stop and savor.

 I needed to be reminded that I could complain a bit less, cherish a bit more, let go of the have-tos and live a little more.

-Because God knows, that day will come when I stand inside her closet, and I will be able to see the floor.
+Because, sooner than I’d like, that day will come when I stand inside her closet and be able to see the floor.
 There will be no brightly-colored clothes haphazardly hung from hangers along the narrow walls, no dirty clothes that had missed the mark of the hamper.

 And I will place my hand on all that is left.
 And when I do, I will be so grateful that I hugged her that day rather than scolding her for writing her name on the wall of the closet.

 That day was Saturday #286.
 It was the day I realized time was fleeting, and a moment of exasperation is as much a gift of time as is a moment of joy; it just comes without the pretty packaging.